nrejai/lab0/index.md

 <!-- external link -->

 My parents moved to the US from Iran for graduate school.
-I was born in Mountain View, California and moved to Eugene, Oregon when I was 2 months old and lived there my most o*f my life until college.
+I was born in Mountain View, California and moved to Eugene, Oregon when I was 2 months old and lived there my most of my life until college.
 Now I am beginning my third year at UCSD studing and I am hoping to join the Persian Student Association  [(PASA)](https://www.iranianstudentsca.org/iranian-student-organizations) on campus this year to feel closer to home!

 #### Hobbies